Health Indicator Report of Cervical Cancer Incidence

 State Target: currently being revised

-How Do We Compare With the U.S.?Utah's rate of women diagnosed with cervical cancer has been lower than the U.S. rate. for more than the past decade.
-Utah's rate in 2012 (most recent year data available) was 4.8 women diagnosed with cancer per 100,000 women compared with the national rate of 7.4 per 100,000 women.
+How Do We Compare With the U.S.?Utah's rate of women diagnosed with cervical cancer has been lower than the U.S. rate for more than the past decade.
+Utah's rate in 2013 (most recent year data available nationally) was 4.8 women diagnosed with cancer per 100,000 women compared with the national rate of 7.2 per 100,000 women.

 Available ServicesThe Utah Cancer Control Program (UCCP) provides free to low cost clinical breast exams and mammograms to women who meet age and income guidelines.
 Eligible women with abnormal screening exams are offered diagnostic evaluation by participating providers.
 As of July 1, 2001, the UCCP is able to refer Utah women in need of treatment for breast and cervical cancers for full Medicaid benefits.
 The women must meet all requirements as outlined in the National Breast and Cervical Cancer Treatment Act.